-Officials from the City of Kyle are rolling out a water conservation rebate program designed to encourage water customers to make changes to the homes that reduces the home’s water consumption and in-turn, save the resident and the city money.
+The City of Kyle is offering a water conservation rebate program designed to encourage water customers to make changes to the homes that reduces the home’s water consumption and in-turn, save the resident and the city money.

-The rebates will be offered for a variety of options for Kyle water customers who would like to reduce their water bill by installing various low flow fixtures throughout their homes.
-The rebates range from $5 for adding aerators to indoor faucets, to $35 for replacing an existing regular flow showerhead with a low flow showerhead.
+The rebates are being offered for a variety of options for Kyle water customers who would like to reduce their water bill by installing various low flow fixtures throughout their homes.
+The rebates range from $5 for adding aerators to indoor faucets, to $35 for replacing an existing regular flow shower head with a low flow shower head.

 In order to access the program’s rebates, water customers will need to bring their receipts for the purchase of a qualifying item or items to the Utility Billing department at the Kyle City Hall and fill out a rebate application.
 City staff will review the application, and if approved, a check will be sent to the resident.